Penn State College of Nursing

 Outreach and Continuing Education Courses Available

-The School of Nursing announces a new portal for online continuing education courses for nurses.
+The College of Nursing has a portal for online continuing education courses for nurses.
 These courses are offered continuously for Online CE.
-In addition, RNs can earn up to seventy contact hours in the school's state-of-the-art simulation lab.
-Learn more.
+In addition, RNs can earn up to seventy contact hours in the college's state-of-the-art simulation lab.

-The School of Nursing also maintains a special relationship with The College of Health and Human Development.
+The College of Nursing also maintains a collaborative relationship with the College of Health and Human Development.